theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

   # - post
 ---

-> privacy **matters**, and coherence **costs**
+> **privacy matters, and coherence costs**

-Do a self-examination, and think about what matters to you.
+I tried to do a **self-examination**, and **reflect about what matters** to me when **browsing the web**.

+My main **motivation** to be more privacy-aware was to be **more coherent** with my *personal way of thinking* regarding ethical use of my *personal data shared with a third-party*.

+Meaning that **I'm against hidden / unclear ways of exploiting one's personal data** to gain profit by selling it to other companies.

+Be it for **targeted advertising**, **online purchases and interests**, even **psychological manipulation** when it comes to public voting etc.

+> Stop paying for X with your privacy.

-**To me, privacy is about consciousness, possibility and choice.**
+<h3 class="no-anchor">To me, privacy is about consciousness, possibility and choice</h3>

-Trade-offs are also part of the deal, e.g. I still use Twitter albeit the points below.

 **No conspiracy theories here.
 Just my thoughts.**

+### Trade-offs

+Trade-offs are also part of the deal.

+E.g. I still use Twitter albeit the points below.
+Gmail for my historic personal email address from which I'm slowly migrating away.

+Use it mainly to connect with a certain group of people (e.g. tech enthusiasts, programmers and such) and to share and discuss technical topics, tools and ideas.

+---

 Below you can find some topics I feel sensitive about, and for which I found some more privacy-aware and ethical alternatives.